What Top Chef Finalist Savannah Miller Loves About Durham

 What started as a passion project involving a bottle of duty-free Caribbean rum and a home oven led Rhonda Jones to quit her corporate job and bring her beloved rum cakes and lemon curd to Durham's masses at a growing number of establishments like Namu, Cocoa Cinnamon locations, and more.
 Since she was featured on PBS's "A Few Great Bakeries," she hasn't looked back.
 Chez Moi's highly crave-able sweet treats are worth seeking out.

 Summer Bicknell of Locopops made it to Durham from Nashville by way of Mexico, stopping to learn how to make paletas and speak Spanish before bringing both creamy and juice-based popsicles to locations all over Durham.
-Find these delicious treats at their location at 2618 Hillsborough Road, and at summer concerts and various grocery stores, co-ops, and shops throughout the Bull City.
+Find these delicious treats at their location at 2618 Hillsborough Rd., at summer concerts and various grocery stores, co-ops, and shops throughout the Bull City, and, now served along with an array of specialty pantry items and prepared foods at LocoShop downtown.

 Katie Meddis is the talent behind the sweet side of Rose's.
 The legendary ice cream sandwiches, artisan pastries, homemade candies, macarons, bread puddings and cookies we've all loved since 2013 are Katie's gift to Durham.
 And don't overlook the menu of Asian-style noodle dishes, salads, vegetables and dumplings while you're there.